Ultron50/Ultronagent/README.md

 </p>

-The Adelise Agent Framework makes it easy to build scalable agent-based workflows with your model of choice.
-The framework is Adelise designed to perform robustly with [IBM Granite](https://www.ibm.com/granite/docs/) and [Llama 3.x](https://ai.meta.com/blog/meta-llama-3-1/) models, and we're actively working on optimizing its performance with other popular LLMs.<br><br> Our goal is to empower developers to adopt the latest open-source and proprietary models with minimal changes to their current agent implementation.
+The Ultron Agent Framework makes it easy to build scalable agent-based workflows with your model of choice.
+The framework is Ultron designed to perform robustly with [IBM Granite](https://www.ibm.com/granite/docs/) and [Llama 3.x](https://ai.meta.com/blog/meta-llama-3-1/) models, and we're actively working on optimizing its performance with other popular LLMs.<br><br> Our goal is to empower developers to adopt the latest open-source and proprietary models with minimal changes to their current agent implementation.

 ## Key Features

-- 🤖 **AI agents**: Use our powerful [Adelise agent](/docs/agents.md) refined for Llama 3.1 and Granite 3.0, or [build your own](/docs/agents.md).
+- 🤖 **AI agents**: Use our powerful [Ultron agent](/docs/agents.md) refined for Llama 3.1 and Granite 3.0, or [build your own](/docs/agents.md).
 - 🛠️ **Tools**: Use our [built-in tools](/docs/tools.md) or [create your own](/docs/tools.md) in Javascript/Python.
-- 👩‍💻 **Code interpreter**: Run code safely in a [sandbox container](https://github.com/i-am-Adelise/Adelise-code-interpreter).
+- 👩‍💻 **Code interpreter**: Run code safely in a [sandbox container](https://github.com/i-am-Ultron/Ultron-code-interpreter).
 - 💾 **Memory**: Multiple [strategies](/docs/memory.md) to optimize token spend.
 - ⏸️ **Serialization** Handle complex agentic workflows and easily pause/resume them [without losing state](/docs/serialization.md).
 - 🔍 **Instrumentation**: Use [Instrumentation](/docs/instrumentation.md) based on [Emitter](/docs/emitter.md) to have full visibility of your agent’s inner workings.
 - 🎛️ **Production-level** control with [caching](/docs/cache.md) and [error handling](/docs/errors.md).
-- 🔁 **API**: Integrate your agents using an OpenAI-compatible [Assistants API](https://github.com/i-am-Adelise/Adelise-api) and [Python SDK](https://github.com/i-am-Adelise/Adelise-python-sdk).
+- 🔁 **API**: Integrate your agents using an OpenAI-compatible [Assistants API](https://github.com/i-am-Ultron/Ultron-api) and [Python SDK](https://github.com/i-am-Ultron/Ultron-python-sdk).
-- 🖥️ **Chat UI**: Serve your agent to users in a [delightful UI](https://github.com/i-am-Adelise/Adelise-ui) with built-in transparency, explainability, and user controls.
+- 🖥️ **Chat UI**: Serve your agent to users in a [delightful UI](https://github.com/i-am-Ultron/Ultron-ui) with built-in transparency, explainability, and user controls.
 - ... more on our [Roadmap](#roadmap)

 ## Getting started